-A clearance of .025 to .040 inch (0.64 to 1.02 mm) between the impeller and the seal plate is recommended for maximum pump efficiency.
+A clearance of .020 to .025 inch (0,51 to 0,64 mm) between the impeller and the wear plate is recommended for maximum pump efficiency.
 Measure this clearance and add or remove impeller adjusting shims as required.

 If the rotating assembly has been installed in the pump casing, this clearance may be measured by reaching through the priming port with a feeler gauge.